-SECTION 8 Additional benefits information SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine
+SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine

-Our plan provides coverage for a number of Part D vaccines.
+Our plan provides coverage of a number of Part D vaccines.
 We also cover vaccines that are considered medical benefits.
 You can find out about coverage of these vaccines by going to the Medical Benefits Chart in Chapter 4, Section 2.1.